 Slipping and falling at home.
 Injuring yourself in the workplace.
 Being involved in a motor vehicle accident.
 These situations and many more can result in a concussion or traumatic brain injury (TBI).
-If you develop headaches, neck pain, dizziness, memory loss and/or have problems with comprehension or concentration, you should seek timely medical attention from a qualified brain injury specialist.
+If you develop or notice signs of head injuries such as headaches, neck pain, dizziness, memory loss and/or have problems with comprehension or concentration, you should seek timely medical attention from a qualified brain injury specialist.

 Even mild brain injury symptoms can last from several days to a couple of weeks or more.
 In fact, a mild TBI may not be obvious at the time an injury occurs with neurological problems, from lack of balance to cognitive issues, only becoming evident when under stress or attempting to focus or concentrate for a prolonged period of time.